Gear

 What to bring

-Written by Heather on August 17, 2009 at 10:45 am
+Written by on Aug 17, 2009

 I have survived the Challenge Walk for five years now and am excited about participating in my sixth year.
 Over the years, I have learned through trial and error, talking with other walkers and crew, and the good old fashioned hard way which items are necessities and items that add fun and comfort to the experience.
 I have compiled a list of things I bring, but encourage you to talk with other walkers and crew as well, as each may have different advice.

-2-3 pairs of shoes:: All well broken in (but not broken down) before the Challenge Walk.
+2-3 pairs of shoes: All well broken in (but not broken down) before the Challenge Walk.

 9+ pairs of socks: At least 2-3 per day, as well as maybe a pair for the cool evenings on the cape.